Unidocs1/sphinx_repo_manager/source/getting_started/systems/accounts/users.rst

 ============

-In order to support single-sign on with external authentication providers it is important to link a user's third-party account id with their AcceleratXR id.
+In order to support single-sign on with external authentication providers it is important to link a user's third-party account id with their Xsolla Backend id.
 These IDs are stored in the ``externalIds`` property as an array of ``<type>:<uid>`` mappings that indicate which third-party provider is represented along with the universally unique identifier for that provider.